klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 ```
 AccountKeyPublic stores and manages a private key string, so if you run the example above, you will see that keys, transactionKey, updateKey and feePayerKey all represent the same private key string.

-AccountKeyRoleBased stores and manages keys by role, so if you run the example above, you will see three roles(transactionKey, updateKey, feePayerKey) defined in `keys` property.
-Therefore, different with other AccountKey([AccountKeyPublic](#accountkeypublic) or [AccountKeyMultiSig](#accountkeymultisig)), transactionKey, updateKey and feePayerKey each represent a different key.
+AccountKeyRoleBased stores and manages keys by role, so if you run the example above, you will see three roles (transactionKey, updateKey, feePayerKey) defined in `keys` property.
+Therefore, unlike other AccountKey ([AccountKeyPublic](#accountkeypublic) or [AccountKeyMultiSig](#accountkeymultisig)), transactionKey, updateKey and feePayerKey each represents a different key.

-See below for an example of creating an Account with AccountKeyRoleBased as accountKey.
+See below for an example of creating an Account with AccountKeyRoleBased as its accountKey.

 ```javascript
 const keyobject = {